 Don’t ever use a rolling pin to create your pizza shape.
 It forms the dough by hand, starting by carefully stretching it.

 Don’t allow the rim to stretch as much as you pull the dough.
-The inside of the circle should become very thin, and the edge should be intact.
+The inside of the circle should become very thin, and the edge of the pizza should be intact.

-This will let the outer edge become puffy and making this outer ring more appealing and can become just as crunchy when it cooks at high heat.
+This will make the outer edge puffy, making this outer ring more appealing, and it can become just as crunchy when it cooks at high heat.

-You’ll need a hot oven to cook your pizza in 2 to 3 minutes.
-High heat is used, so you don’t have overcooked pizza dough but will also allow just enough dough to rise for your pizza to get the proper amount of bread-like texture.
+You’ll need an extremely hot oven to cook your pizza in 2 to 3 minutes.
+High heat is used, so you don’t have overcooked pizza dough, but it will also allow just enough dough to rise for your pizza to get the proper amount of bread-like texture with a soft interior.

-You’ll get a dry and overly tough crust in return with lower temperatures.
+With lower temperatures, you’ll get a dry and overly tough crust.